kristobruh/SARP/README.md

 ```

 Note that there should be a space before 'login' and 'password'.
-Once this is done, your account authentification process is complete.
+Once this is done, write `chmod 600 ~/.netrc` to the command line to restrict access to just the user.
+Now your account authentification process is complete!

 ### 4a.
 Run using CLI:
 To run, you need to navigate to sarp/scripts/.
 The basic command is: